kurtosis-tech/kurtosis/docs/docs/get-started/quickstart-author.md

 - Parameterized data insertion for future use by other users.
 - Made your Kurtosis package consumable by any user by publishing a Kurtosis package to Github

 This was still just an introduction to Kurtosis.
-To dig deeper, visit other sections of our docs where you can read about [what Kurtosis is][homepage], understand the [architecture][architecture-explanation], and hear our [inspiration for starting Kurtosis][why-we-built-kurtosis-explanation].
+To dig deeper, visit other sections of our docs where you can read about [what Kurtosis is][homepage], understand the [architecture][architecture-explanation], and hear our [inspiration for starting Kurtosis][why-kurtosis-explanation].

 Finally, we'd love to hear from you.
 Please don't hesitate to share with us what went well, and what didn't, using `kurtosis feedback` to file an issue in our [Github](https://github.com/kurtosis-tech/kurtosis/issues/new/choose) or to [chat with our cofounder, Kevin](https://calendly.com/d/zgt-f2c-66p/kurtosis-onboarding).